Petřín Hill

 Petřín FunicularGetting there on the funicular

-The funicular that goes to the top of Petřín starts on Újezd street (you can get there by tram 6, 9, 12, 20, 22, or 23 and get off at Újezd).
+The funicular that goes to the top of Petřín starts on Újezd street (you can get there by tram 9, 12, 20 or 22 and get off at Újezd) and can be an exciting activity for your children.
 The funicular operates daily from 9 a.m. to 11:30 p.m.
 (April - October) or 9 a.m. to 10:20 p.m.
 (November - March) and runs every 10 to 15 minutes.
 You will need a public transportation ticket, which you can buy right there if needed.
 Get off at the very top (it's the second stop - the first one is halfway up the hill).

 What to Do on Petřín

-You can climb the Petřín tower for beautiful views of Prague.
+You can climg the Petřín tower for beautiful views of Prague.
 Don't be mislead by its perceived height - it only takes four minutes to climb the stairs to the observation point.

-The mirror maze (bludiště) can be a fun diversion for kids and adults alike thanks to the hall with distorting mirrors.
+The mirror maze is a fun diversion for children and adults alike thanks to the hall with distorting mirrors.

 Don't forget to stroll through the beautiful, fragrant rose garden - a real treat!